michalkmet/xp-tic-tac-toe-test/NOTES.md

 - ✅ UAT3.1: It should have player 1
 - ✅ UAT3.2: It should have player 2
 - 🚧 UAT3.3: Player 1 should have possibility to place 'x' on the empty square

+POMODORO 2:
+- ✅ UAT3.3: Player 1 should have possibility to place 'x' on the empty square
-- ⚠ TODO UAT3.4: Player 2 should have possibility to place 'y' on the empty square
+- 🚧 UAT3.4: Player 2 should have possibility to place 'y' on the empty square